GovTechSG/seed-documentation/Pre-onboarding-clean-up-instructions-for-macos.md

 To check if the WARP client is already installed, open the &quot;Finder&quot; app and look for an application named &quot;Cloudflare WARP.app&quot;.
 If this application does not exist, WARP is not installed on your device and you can skip the rest of this section.

-To remove the existing WARP client, open the &quot;Terminal&quot;app and copy the following command in, entering your MacOS account password when prompted:
+To remove the existing WARP client, open the &quot;Terminal&quot;app and copy the following command in, entering your macOS account password when prompted:

 sudo /bin/sh /Applications/Cloudflare\ WARP.app/Contents/Resources/uninstall.sh**